Dara433/e-commerce-platform/README.md

 ![alt text](img/11..png)

-*Note that we have created our back end with Express server which runs on `localhost:3000`*
+*Note that we have created our back end with Express server which runs on `localhost:3000` by default*